The 21cm-galaxy cross-correlation: Realistic forecast for 21cm signal detection and reionisation constraints: Signal detection and signal-to-noise analysis

 \section{Signal detection and signal-to-noise analysis}

-We use the aforementioned {\sc astraeus} simulations to assess which galaxy survey designs, characterised by the FoV, redshift uncertainty and limiting Ly$\alpha$ luminosity, are best suited to detect the cross-power spectrum between the 21cm signal and LAEs during reionisation.
-For this purpose, we examine the scale-dependent (Section~\ref{subsec_survey_param}) as well as the total (Section~\ref{subsec_SNR_surveys}) signal-to-noise ratio (SNR) of the 21cm--LAE cross-power spectra.
+We used the aforementioned {\sc astraeus} simulations to assess which galaxy survey designs, characterised by the FoV, redshift uncertainty and limiting Ly$\alpha$ luminosity, are best suited to detect the cross-power spectrum between the 21cm signal and LAEs during reionisation.
+For this purpose, we examine the scale-dependent (Section~\ref{subsec_survey_param}) as well as the total (Section~\ref{subsec_SNR_surveys}) S/N of the 21cm--LAE cross-power spectra.
 We also test whether neglecting the auto-power spectra in the cross-power uncertainty calculations -- allowing the uncertainties to be derived from analytical fitting functions of the 21cm--LAE cross-correlation function \citep{Hutter2023b} -- yields results comparable to those obtained when including the auto-power spectra (see Appendix~\ref{sec_cosmic_variance}).